Only You Can Save Mankind

 Is it any good?

-While quite a bit simpler, preachier, and less clever than his other work for children, the plot is so gripping, and the book raises so many fascinating questions and issues that it is worth reading, especially for literature circles and discussion groups.
+While this book quite a bit simpler, preachier, and less clever than his other work for children, the plot is incredibly gripping.
+It raises so many fascinating questions and issues that it is definitely worth reading, especially for literature circles and discussion groups.
 Johnny and his friends, Wobbler the hacker and Bigmac, who leads a very different life at home than at school, are compelling, if not very fleshed-out, characters.
 And Pratchett's trademark humor is here, even if it is a bit muffled.

 In addition to the major themes, Pratchett touches on a number of serious side topics, such as inner city violence and divorce, but then seems to drop them again.
 Perhaps they will be important to other entries in this series, but here they seem a bit gratuitous and out of place, as if the author wasn't quite sure where he wanted to go.
 But none of this quibbling will stop kids from enjoying the story, and the odd plot flaws may even be grist for more group discussions.